backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKAD - Volumes.md

 	- During the binding *k8s tries to find a PV that has sufficient capacity as requested by the PVC and any other request properties like **access modes**, volume mode, storage class etc*.
 	- If there are multiple possible matches for a single claim and we would specifically like to use a specific volume we can use selectors to bind to the right volume.

-> [!note]+ A smaller claim may get bound to a larger volume if all the other criteria matches and there are no other options.
+> [!note]+ A *smaller claim may get bound to a larger volume* if all the other criteria matches and there are no other options.
 > There is a 1 to 1 relationship between claims and volumes so no other claims can utilise the remaining capacity in the volume.
 > ![[attachments/Pasted image 20221002164442.png]]
 > ![[attachments/Pasted image 20221002164324.png]]
+> In the above image we see that we only needed the 500Mi but we got 1Gi

 - *If there are no volumes available then PVC will remain in a pending state* until newer volumes are made available to the cluster.